LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 Pay special attention to file compilation/loading order.
-Whenever possible, compile/load your files taking into account file dependencies to enable static binding optimizations.
+Whenever possible, compile/load your files taking into account file dependencies to enable :term:`static binding` optimizations.
 The easiest way to find the dependencies and thus the best compilation/loading order is to use the ``diagrams`` tool to generate a file dependency diagram for your application.

 Minimize the use of dynamic predicates.
 Parametric objects can often be used in alternative.
 When dynamic predicates cannot be avoided, try to make them private.
-Declaring a dynamic predicate also as a private predicate allows the compiler to optimize local calls to the database methods (e.g. ``assertz/1`` and ``retract/1``) that handle the predicate.
+Declaring a dynamic predicate also as a private predicate allows the compiler to optimize local calls to the database methods (e.g. :ref:`methods_assertz_1` and :ref:`methods_retract_1`) that handle the predicate.

-Sending a message to *self* implies dynamic binding but there are often cases where ``::/1`` is misused to call an imported or inherited predicate that is never going to be redefined in a descendant.
-In these cases, a *super* call, ``^^/1``, can be used instead with the benefit of enabling static binding.
+Sending a :term:`message to self` implies :term:`dynamic binding` but there are often cases where :ref:`control_send_to_self_1` is misused to call an imported or inherited predicate that is never going to be redefined in a descendant.
+In these cases, a :term:`super call`, :ref:`control_call_super_1`, can be used instead with the benefit of often enabling static binding.
 Most of the guidelines for writing efficient Prolog code also apply to Logtalk code.
 In particular, define your predicates to take advantage of first-argument indexing.
 In the case of recursive predicates, define them as tail-recursive predicates whenever possible.

 .. _programming_debugging: